mrenyard/RAMP/www/assets/func/docs/intro.md

-**Writen originaly to complement The RAMP platform with fountend interactive, immersive and dynamic content.
-Throught the use of The RAMPs serverside Hijax centric Platform, FUNC.js brings a range of Javascript (ECMAScript) modules that are capable of enhancing any web DOM.**
+**Writen originaly to complement The RAMP platform with fountend interactive, immersive and dynamic content, throught the use of The RAMPs serverside Hijax centric Platform.
+FUNC.js brings a range of Javascript (ECMAScript) modules that are capable of enhancing your web DOM.**

  * @author Matt Renyard (renyard.m@gmail.com)
  * @package func.core